 As previously discussed, the resolution of the backrest and seat pressure sensor mats that were both used was 32x32, each comprising 1024 pressure-sensing units.
 A resolution of this magnitude can be considered relatively excessive for widespread adoption, primarily due to the significant costs associated with such a system.
 Hence, there was a need to investigate whether a lower-resolution sensor could still achieve the same level of accuracy as the original 32x32 sensor array.
 To test this, we conducted some experiments by programmatically lowering the original (32x32) sensor resolution to multiple smaller simulated sensor resolutions (2x2, 3x3, 5x5, 10x10, 20x20, 25x25, 32x32) using the bilinear interpolation algorithm across the entire dataset.
 These modified datasets were then trained on our predefined list of machine learning algorithms.

 Overall, as expected, the classification accuracy for each machine learning algorithm was strongly influenced by the sensor resolution, as shown in Figure 13.
 A majority of the machine learning models struggled with lower resolutions, such as those of 2x2, 3x3, and 5x5 resolutions.
 This suggests that these resolutions do not provide sufficient information or feature sets for the machine learning models to reliably identify different sitting postures.
 As a result, this caused the models to perform relatively poorly compared to those of higher resolutions.
-Interestingly, it can be seen that the 10x10 array size is sufficient for most machine-learning models to distinguish between different sitting postures without a significant loss in on accuracy.
+Interestingly, it can be seen that the 10x10 array size is sufficient for most machine-learning models to distinguish between different sitting postures without a significant loss in accuracy.
 Notably, the CNN consistently outperformed all other models across varying resolutions, with its accuracy improving as resolution increased.
 On the other hand, a decline in performance was observed for the Decision Tree, Random Forest, and KNN models at higher resolutions, indicating potential overfitting issues that may necessitate further hyperparameter tuning.